Tim Riley

 2. pair of casual shoes

-3. duffle bag with a toiletry kit
+3. duffel bag with a toiletry kit

 4. pillow